Color System

 Informative

 The info color palette is reserved for bringing special attention to an element informative in nature.
-Meaning conveyed through color must also be accompanied by other visual indicators.

 #E8F2FC